Can I give blood?

 One in 10,000 people have a blood type that no-one else has.
 It's what we call a rare type.
 However, 1 in 10,000 people have a very special blood type.
 This is known as rare blood.
 This means that between 0.01 and 0.1% of the population have special blood and need an equally special donor.

+The Banc de Sang i Teixits is looking for donors with this uncommon blood.
 People from the same geographical area share similar blood types.
 This is why rare blood types are easier to find among people from that sample place.

 Rare blood types donors in the world